Second-Glance-Photo/App-Info-Page/index.md

 Users may request account deletion inside the app in the "Account" tab.
 In case the user cannot find the deletion button or the deletion failed, please contact utoappia@gmail.com

+Please keep in mind that upon account deletion, credits stored within that account will be gone as well.

 # Contact
 utoappia@gmail.com